- by Daniel

 And it's responsive all over too so it won't sag over time or in places you don't want it too.

-Which means two people of different weights and sizes can sleep on the Simba without affecting each other.
+Which means two people of different weights and sizes can sleep on the Simba without affecting one another.

 Bottom Layer - Support Base